t-34400/blender-mesh-deformation-analyzer/README.md

 - The strain calculation may take some time for large meshes.
 - The strain calculation is based on the assumption that the original and deformed meshes have the same topology.
 - If the target mesh has a physics simulation set up, the calculation will be performed using the simulation cache if it exists, and the cache will be baked and used for the calculation if it does not exist.
-    - To update an existing cache, go to the "Physics properties" tab in the "Properties" window and select the "Cache" section.
-Then, click on the "Delete Bake" button to delete the current cache and bake a new one for updated calculations.
+    - To update an existing cache, go to the <code>Physics properties</code> tab in the <code>Properties</code> window and open the <code>Cache</code> section.
+Then, click on the <code>Delete Bake</code> button to delete the current cache and bake a new one for updated calculations.
     <img src="./data/cache.PNG" width="300">

 ## Additional Information